jthulhu/beans/doc/src/concepts/parser.md

 # Building a syntax tree

 Checking if a string is a valid arithmetic expression is a bit boring.
-We would like to get more information than just a certain string is valid or not.
+We would like to get more information than just whether a certain string is valid or not.
 Furthermore, as pointed earlier, our grammar is currently ambiguous, meaning that the expression `1+2*3` could be understood in two different ways, and it would be interesting to see how Beans solves that ambiguity.

 To do so, we need to expand our grammar a little bit.
 First of all, we might want to bind expressions that we use to recognise further